Key precept: Paradoxically, death is humanity’s greatest strength against immortals.

 “And when he was demanded of the Pharisees, when the kingdom of God should come [they are thinking in physical terms] he answered them and said, The kingdom of God cometh not with observation [matching currents events with scriptural prophecy assuming God is locked into a time-line]: Neither shall they say, Lo here! or, lo there! [the red heifer! the rebuilding of the temple! or any apparent fulfillment] for, behold, the kingdom of God is within you.
 (Lu 17:20-21)

 The biblical teaching that “flesh and blood cannot inherit the kingdom of God“ may be understood to refer to the resurrection of the body at the Second Coming, which I agree it does.
 But when we take into account Jesus’ teaching that “the kingdom of God is within you” in the here and now, we have to conclude that there is another aspect to resurrection.

 “…put ye on the Lord Jesus Christ, and make not provision for the flesh, to fulfil the lusts thereof…For the kingdom of God is not meat and drink [think the Lord’s Supper, the Eucharist or any religious practice or prohibition]; but righteousness, and peace, and joy in the Holy Ghost.
 For he that in these things serveth Christ is acceptable to God…” (Ro 14:17-18)

 With this background, we understand that the famous teaching on resurrection is not confined to the physical body in the future but is applicable to our new spiritual life in the now.
-Pay attention to the sequence of events described with the tenses.
+Pay attention to the sequence of events as laid out by the tenses.